• Skip to primary navigation

 step by step collage showing how to make peanut butter chocolate overnight oats

-• Start by mixing the rolled oats, cacao, and chia seeds into a 16-ounce mason jar.
+• Step 1: Mix the dry ingredients.
+Add the rolled oats, cacao powder, and chia seeds to a 16-ounce mason jar.
+Stir until evenly combined.

-• Then add the peanut butter, coconut milk, vanilla extract, and pure maple syrup.
+• Step 2: Add the wet ingredients.
+Add the peanut butter, almond milk, vanilla extract, and maple syrup.
+Stir until everything is well mixed and chocolatey.

 creamy pudding-like overnight oats with chocolate and peanut butter.

-You can assemble the dry ingredients into baggies or jars and freeze them for up to 3 months.
-When you’re ready to put onto the meal plan, place the ingredients into a mason jar (if not already), add the milk and refrigerator.
-Check out this overnight oats freezer kit tutorial for more information.
+For freezing: You can assemble the dry ingredients in jars or freezer bags and freeze for up to 3 months.
+When ready to use, add milk and refrigerate overnight.
+My overnight oats freezer kit tutorial walks through this process step by step.

 chocolate peanut butter overnight oats